developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/guide/configreference/index.md

 	<PreloadLegacyActiveX value="1"/>

 ### PreloadLegacyGeneric
 Determines whether to preload the NPAPI plugin to mimic the Generic ActiveX object in Webkit.
-On the Enterprise Tablet this plugin is automatically loaded when the JSObjects plugin is preloaded.
+On the Enterprise Tablet this plug-in is automatically loaded when the JSObjects plug-in is preloaded.

 **Possible Values**